The Speedtest Desktop App & Command Line Internet Speed Testing Tools

 The Speedtest Command Line Interface (CLI)

-If you prefer to do things via the command line, then you can download the Speedtest CLI tool to do so.
-Once you extract the zip file, you will have a file called speedtest.exe.
-You can double click this file to run the CLI tool but it will close once the test has completed.
+Some technology professionals heavily prefer to do things strictly via the command line.
+You can easily download the standalone Speedtest CLI tool to do exactly that.
+Once you extract the downloaded zip file, you will explicitly have a file called speedtest.exe sitting in your folder.
+You can double click this file to run the CLI tool directly.
+The window will abruptly close the exact second the test has completed.

 Speedtest CLI executable file

-A better method to use is to open a command prompt and navigate to the directory where you have extracted the zip file.
-Then you can simply type in speedtest at the prompt to start the tool.
-The first time you run it, you will need to type in yes to accept the license agreement.
+A much better method is to open a standard command prompt manually.
+Navigate directly to the directory where you have extracted the zip file.
+You can simply type speedtest right at the terminal prompt to start the background tool.
+The very first time you run it, you will need to type in yes to explicitly accept the software license agreement.

 Speedtest CLI

-Then the tool will perform a download and upload speed test just like the desktop app and website tools do.
+The command line tool will immediately begin testing your network.
+It performs a rigorous download and upload speed test just like the desktop app and website tools do.
+The terminal will print out your idle latency, download bandwidth, and total packet loss directly on the black screen.

 The Speedtest Desktop App & Command Line Internet Speed Testing Tools

-At the end of the results, you will be given a link that you can click on to take you to the Speedtest website to view your results in a more user friendly format.
+The tool provides a permanent record of your test.
+Look at the very end of the terminal results.
+You will be given a unique URL link.
+You can easily copy and paste this link into a web browser.
+This takes you directly to the Speedtest website to view your specific results in a much more user friendly graphical format.

 Speedtest results